We're in the heart of Baltimore, and we're the region's most accessible campus.

 The free, eco-friendly Charm City Circulator consists of a fleet of 21 hybrid electric vehicles following four routes:

-You can use the monthly MTA All Access College Transit Pass (must be repurchased every calendar month) for unlimited travel on MTA local Bus, Light Rail, and Metro Subway for just $39 for students.
+You can use the monthly MTA All Access College Transit Pass (must be repurchased every calendar month) for unlimited travel on MTA local Bus, Light Rail, and Metro Subway for students.
 The MTA All Access College Transit Pass cannot be used on Amtrak or MARC train service (see Student Advantage program information for MARC discounts).

 You can purchase a Student Advantage membership card for a low, flat fee to get a discount on MARC and Amtrak train tickets.
 Just present your Student Advantage card and your college photo ID at any staffed MARC station or Amtrak ticket counter.